NicoleRobertson/Recipes/README.md

 - Search for recipes by keywords
 - Print a shopping list
 - Create your own recipe and add it to the web page
-- Pagination
+- Describing the cooking method - done
-- Describing the cooking method
+- Pagination - decided not to do since we don't have a big list of recipes